-Article X. Amendments
+Article VII.
+Amendments

 The Senate may propose an amendment to the SGA Constitution by a two-thirds vote of its membership.
 The proposed amendment shall be posted in the Belk Center for two weeks, at the end of which time it is presented to all SGA members for a vote.
 A two-thirds vote of the SGA members voting is necessary for adoption.
-If adopted, it is subject to the approval of the Faculty and becomes effective with the signature of the President of the University and the approval of the Board of Trustees.
+If adopted, it is subject to the approval of the Faculty and becomes effective with the signature of the Campus President.

 The members of the SGA may initiate an amendment by presenting a petition to the President of the SGA signed by at least one-third of the members of the SGA as verified by the Registrar of the University.
 The President of the SGA shall post the proposed amendment in the Belk Center for two weeks, at the end of which time it shall be presented to the SGA for a vote.
 A two-thirds vote of the SGA members voting is necessary for adoption.
-If adopted, it is subject to approval of the Faculty and becomes effective with the signature of the President of the University.
+If adopted, it is subject to approval of the Faculty and becomes effective with the signature of the Campus President.

-Article XI.
+Article IIX.
 Ratification

-This Constitution shall become effective upon ratification by a majority of the students voting, the Student Affairs Committee of the Faculty, and with the signature of the President of the University.
+This Constitution shall become effective upon ratification by a majority of the students voting, the Student Affairs Committee of the Faculty, and with the signature of the Campus President.